 View of Lake Washington from the morning shuttle!
+You can see Mount Rainier from the background. |

 This morning began feeling even earlier than the first, but we all piled onto the shuttle on-time for our second day of programming at the Google office.
 Once again, we started off the day with breakfast at the Sudo Cafe.
 Then, we began the lesson on JavaScript, which is a more advanced programming language used in web development, for creating dynamic, interactive content on websites.
 In fact, we learned that Google Maps is one of the most complex applications that is coded using JavaScript, due to its three-dimensional rotations (e.g. Street View) and many other features.